cncf/glossary/content/en/middleware.md

 ## Problem it addresses

-[Cloud native technology](/cloud_native_tech/) development brings added complexity to the development process.
-Developers shuffle between multiple tools, frameworks and languages also cost and time management is also a concern.
+Applications will be deployed across multiple infrastructures, from native systems to public clouds.
+Architectures will vary widely.
+Developers area unit juggling multiple tools, languages, and frameworks. and therefore the pressure is on to try to do it in a very cost-efficient and less timely manner.

 ## How it helps

-Developers and organizations turn to Middleware as the way to manage this complexity, also to make development quick and low-cost.
-Developers can build and deploy anywhere they want as it works the same thanks to Middleware running under their applications.
-For organizations with multi-cloud and containerized environments, Middleware is used to deploy and run apllication at [scale](/scalibilty)
+For organizations with multi-cloud and containerized environments, Middleware is used to deploy and run an application at [scale](/scalability).
+The purpose of Middleware is to foster a connection between different aspects of an application or between applications themselves.
+By leveraging Middleware, businesses can expect efficient connectivity, innovative solutions and more concise transition periods.